 Loosely speaking, an interactive proof system for a language L involves a prover P and a verifier V, where upon common input x, the prover P attempts to convince V that $x \in L$ .
-Such a proof system has the following two properties:
+We note that the prover is often given some private auxiliary-input that "helps" it to prove the statement in question to V. Such a proof system has the following two properties: